QuantEcon/lecture-python.myst/lectures/svd_intro.md

   * each row is a **random variable** measuring an attribute of a time period or a person, depending on the application

-We'll be interested in  two distinct cases
+We'll be interested in  two  cases

   * A **short and fat** case in which $m << n$, so that there are many more columns than rows.